dgmodesto/dgmodesto/README.md

 My name is Douglas Modesto, I coursed the System Analysis and Development Graduation at FATEC, I have a post-graduation in Artificial Intelligence and Machine Learning at FIAP and I'm coursing Distributed Software Arquitechture post-graduation at PUC Minas.

-I love about technology, I have the domain in backend with C# and NodeJs languages and frontend with VueJs, React, and Angular.
+I love about technology, I have the domain in backend with C# and frontend with Angular.

 Currently, I'm a tech leader and scrum master, and I work at Guide Investimentos.
 I have experience in Software Science with an emphasis in the development system and business agility with a focus on client